sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>

-   To explore the behavior of the linear equation y=ax+b with varying parameters a (slope) and b (y-intercept) using GeoGebra, you can use sliders to dynamically adjust these values and observe the resulting changes on the graph.
+   <div style="text-align: left;">To explore the behavior of the linear equation \(y=ax+b\) with varying parameters \(a\) (slope) and \(b\) (y-intercept) using GeoGebra, you can use sliders to dynamically adjust these values and observe the resulting changes on the graph.
-As you adjust the slider for a, you will notice that increasing a makes the line steeper, while decreasing it makes the line gentler.
+As you adjust the slider for \(a\), you will notice that increasing \(a\) makes the line steeper, while decreasing it makes the line gentler.
-Adjusting the slider for b shifts the entire line vertically.
-Increasing b moves the line upwards, while decreasing b moves it downwards.
+Adjusting the slider for \(b\) shifts the entire line vertically.
+Increasing \(b\) moves the line upwards, while decreasing \(b\) moves it downwards.
-This interactive approach in GeoGebra helps visualize and understand how the parameters a and b influence the equation of a line, providing a clear and dynamic way to grasp the fundamental properties of linear equations.
+This interactive approach in GeoGebra helps visualize and understand how the parameters a and b influence the equation of a line, providing a clear and dynamic way to grasp the fundamental properties of linear equations.</div>

    </details><br>